worker-tools/html/README.md

 # @werker/html

-HTML templating and streaming response library for worker environments such as Cloudflare Workers.
+HTML templating and streaming response library for Service Worker-like environments such as Cloudflare Workers.

 ## HTML Templating